ChanggyunCho/md-docs-express/README.md

 ## settings.json

-If there are 3 files[A.md, B.md, C.md] are in mddir, you can set their order as following
+If there are 3 files[A.md, B.md, C.md] are in mddir, you can set their order as following.

 ```json
 {